pytorch/serve/test/performance/README.md

 #### 1. Add scenario (a.k.a test suite)
+> By default, all scenarios are triggered using _jmeter_ as the underlying executor.

 Create a folder for the test under `test_dir` location.
 A test generally comprises of a jmeter file - containing the load scenario and a yaml file which contains test scenarios specifying the conditions for failure or success.
 The file-names should be identical to the folder name with their respective extensions.